ea167/jupyker-nlp-cpu/README.md

 # jupyker-nlp-cpu
-Same as jupyker repo, but for CPU without gpu support
+Same as jupyker-nlp repo, but for CPU without gpu support